endoflife-date/endoflife.date/products/nvidiaproducts.md

 ## Naming scheme

 - Professional cards include cards under their `NVS`, `Quadro`, `Quadro RTX`, `GRID`, and `Tesla` lineups.
 - Consumer cards include their `GeForce` and `Titan` lineups.

 ## Common misconceptions

-There are multiple GPUs with the same name but part of a different architecture (therefore different support status length), and there are also other cases to be careful of:
+There are multiple GPUs with the same name but part of a different architecture (therefore different support status length), and there are other cases to be careful of:

 ### Desktop: